 Uruguay, Government: Targets could be defined once the environment factors are clear.

-Target 1: Empower government agencies to mitigate the challenges of the Information Society.
+[Target 1: Empower governments to mitigate the challenges of the Information Society.
 By 2020, all countries should empower the government agency(ies) in charge of ICT regulation to adopt and effectively enforce relevant regulations.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Deleted a